laranigelli/Spatial_ecology_in_R/EXAM/RedFox_RoeDeer_Human.md

 ## Time conversion

-In order to convert time in radians, I firstly transformed it into a fraction of the day (from 0 to 1) and eventually remove the lines where the hour values are missing.
+In order to convert time in radians, I firstly transformed it into a fraction of the day (from 0 to 1) and eventually removed the lines where the hour values are missing.
 ```r
 mydata$circtime <- as.numeric(hms(mydata$Hour)) / 86400 * 2 * pi
 mydata <- mydata[!is.na(mydata$circtime), ]